King9999/Reach-For-the-Stars-Standalone/README.md

-# Reach For the Stars Standalone
+# Reach For The Stars
- Version of Reach for the Stars for Itch.io
+ Game created for Legends of Learning